 You should schedule your virtually proctored exam immediately after registration.
 Exam sittings start at various times during the day, 7 days a week, subject to proctor availability.
 The booking time is a 24-hour clock, so ensure you select the correct time you intend to write at.
 For instance, if you want to write at 2 pm, select 1400 hrs.
 Seats are booked on a first-come, first-serve basis.

-Once you receive your booking e-mail, click here to schedule your exam.
+Once you receive your booking e-mail, click here to schedule your exam and follow the instructions below:

 To write the exam in a virtually proctored environment, you will need:

-Personal laptop or computer with an ability to download software (no mobile devices, Chromebooks or tablets)
+Personal laptop or computer with an ability to download software (no mobile devices, Chromebooks or tablets, Inactive Version of Windows and Test Builds/ Test Mode)

 Microphone and camera (headset mics are not permitted)